-It’s been a while since I first came to Curitiba, but it was probably one of the most disappointing experiences of my travels.
-After having spend 5 weeks on the beautiful island of Florianopolis, of which I wrote in a previous blog, I now arrived in this city where there was no sea, no nature, just high buildings.
+It’s been a while since I first came to Curitiba, but it was probably one of the most disappointing experiences of all my travels.
+After having spent 5 weeks on the beautiful island of Florianopolis, of which I wrote in a previous blog, I now arrived in this city where there was no sea, no nature, just high buildings.
 And heat, it was very hot.
-It is interesting therefore, that I have been living here for over 9 months now.
+It’s interesting, therefore, that I have been living here for over 9 months now.

 On My Way to Curitiba

 On my way to Curitiba initially things went quite wrong.
-My AirBnb host in Florianopolis dropped me off at a good hitchhiking spot that I left after 20 minutes.
+My Airbnb host in Florianopolis dropped me off at a good hitchhiking spot that I left after 20 minutes.
 These good hitchhiking spots of others never seem to work.
 At the time this might have been because of lack of experience from my side as well, but I always ended up at impossible locations.
-In this case a crossing where cars where coming from all sides.
+In this case, a crossing where cars were coming from all sides.
 Everything was so small that every driver needed it’s full attention to make sure he wasn’t driving into another car.

 A Car Stopped